-- j.
-Had unlawful possession of, or unlawfully offered, arranged, or negotiated to sell any drug paraphernalia, as defined in Section 11014.5 of the Health and Safety Code. - k.
-Disrupted school activities or otherwise willfully defied the valid authority of supervisors, teachers, administrators, school officials, or other school personnel engaged in the performance of their duties. - I. Knowingly received stolen school property or private property. - m.
-Possessed an imitation firearm.
-As used in this section, "imitation firearm" means a replica of a firearm that is so substantially similar in physical properties to an existing firearm as to lead a reasonable person to conclude that the replica is a firearm. - n.
-Committed or attempted to commit a sexual assault as defined in Section 261, 266c, 286, 288, 288a, or 289 of the Penal Code or committed a sexual battery as defined in Section 243.4 of the Penal Code. - o.
-Harassed, threatened, or intimidated a pupil who is a complaining witness or witness in a school disciplinary proceeding for the purpose of either preventing that pupil from being a witness or retaliating against that pupil for being a witness, or both. - p.
-Unlawfully offered, arranged to sell, negotiated to sell, or sold the prescription drug Soma. - q.
-Engaged in, or attempted to engage in, hazing.
-For the purpose of this subdivision, "hazing" means a method of initiation or pre-initiation into a pupil organization or body, whether or not the organization body is officially recognized by an educational institution, which is likely to cause serious bodily injury or personal degradation or disgrace resulting in physical or mental harm to a former, current, or prospective pupil.
-For purposes of this subdivision, "hazing" does not include athletic events or school-sanctioned events. - r.
+- r.
 Engaged in the act of bullying, including, but not limited to, bullying committed by means of an electronic act as defined in subdivisions (f) and (g) of Section 32261, directed specifically toward a pupil or school personnel.
-For purposes of this subdivision, the following terms have the following meanings: - (1) "Bullying" means any severe or pervasive physical or verbal act or conduct, including communications made in writing or by means of an electronic act, and including one or more acts committed by a pupil or group of pupils as defined in Section 48900.2, 48900.3, or 48900.4, directed toward one or more pupils that has or can be reasonably predicted to have the effect of one or more of the following: - (A) Placing a reasonable pupil or pupils in fear of harm to that pupil's or those pupils' person or property. - (B) Causing a reasonable pupil to experience a substantially detrimental effect on his or her physical or mental health. - (C) Causing a reasonable pupil to experience substantial interference with his or her academic performance. - (D) Causing a reasonable pupil to experience substantial interference with his or her ability to participate in or benefit from the services, activities, or privileges provided by a school. - (2) (A) "Électronic act" means the transmission, by means of an electronic device, including, but not limited to, a telephone, a wireless telephone, or other wireless communication device, computer, or pager, of a communication including, but not limited to, any of the following: - (i) A message, text, sound, or image. - (ii) A post on a social network internet web site, but not limited to: - (1) Posting to or creating a burn page.
-"Burn page" means an internet web site created for the purpose of having one or more of the effects listed in paragraph (1). - (II) Creating a credible impersonation of another actual pupil for the purpose of having one or more of the effects listed in paragraph (1).
-"Credible impersonation" means to knowingly and without consent impersonate a pupil for the purpose of bullying the pupil and such that another pupil would reasonably believe, or has reasonably believed, that the pupil was or is the pupil who was being impersonated. - (III) Creating a false profile for the purpose of having one or more of the effects listed in paragraph (1).
-"False profile means a profile of a fictitious pupil or a profile using the likeness or attributes of an actual pupil other than the pupil who created the false profile.
+For purposes of this subdivision, the following terms have the following meanings: - (1) "Bullying" means any severe or pervasive physical or verbal act or conduct, including communications made in writing or by means of an electronic act, and including one or more acts committed by a pupil or group of pupils as defined in Section 48900.2, 48900.3, or 48900.4, directed toward one or more pupils that has or can be reasonably predicted to have the effect of one or more of the following: - (A) Placing a reasonable pupil or pupils in fear of harm to that pupil's or those pupils' person or property. - (B) Causing a reasonable pupil to experience a substantially detrimental effect on his or her physical or mental health. - (C) Causing a reasonable pupil to experience substantial interference with his or her academic performance. - (D) Causing a reasonable pupil to experience substantial interference with his or her ability to participate in or benefit from the services, activities, or privileges provided by a school. - (2) (A) "Electronic act" means the transmission, by means of an electronic device, including, but not limited to, a telephone, a wireless telephone, or other wireless communication device, computer, or pager, of a communication including, but not limited to, any of the following: - (i) A message, text, sound, or image. - (ii) A post on a social network internet web site, but not limited to: - (I) Posting to or creating a burn page.
+"Burn page" means an internet web site created for the purpose of having one or more of the effects listed in paragraph (1).
+(II) Creating a credible impersonation of another actual pupil for the purpose of having one or more of the effects listed in paragraph (1).
+"Credible impersonation" means to knowingly and without consent impersonate a pupil for the purpose of bullying the pupil and such that another pupil would reasonably believe, or has reasonably believed, that the pupil was or is the pupil who was being impersonated.
+(III) Creating a false profile for the purpose of having one or more of the effects listed in paragraph (1).
+"False profile means a profile of a fictitious pupil or a profile using the likeness or attributes of an actual pupil other than the pupil who created the false profile. - (B) Notwithstanding paragraph (1) and subparagraph (A), an electronic act shall not constitute pervasive conduct solely on the basis that is has been transmitted on the internet or is currently posted on the internet. - (3) "Reasonable pupil" means a pupil, including, but not limited to, an exceptional needs pupil, who exercises average care, skill, and judgment in conduct for person of his or her age, or for a person of his or her age with his or her exceptional needs. - t.
+A pupil aids or abets as defined in Section 31 of the Penal Code, the infliction or attempted infliction of physical injury to another person.